 When should a child remain home from school?

-When a child has fever of 100.4 degrees Fahrenheit, severe, persistent coughing, eye drainage, significant sore throat, excessive nasal discharge, undiagnosed skin rash, nausea and vomiting, diarrhea, extreme fatigue, moderate to severe headache, body aches, and/or a general sense of being unwell.
-These represent symptoms or signs of illness and the child should be kept home from school.
-If a student is at school and not feeling well enough to stay, the Health Office Personnel will notify the parent/guardian who will be expected to take the child out of school for at least that day.
+If a student is at school and not feeling well enough to stay, the Health Office Personnel will notify the parent/guardian to pick up their child.
 Sick children need to go home as soon as possible.
 If the situation becomes urgent in nature, emergency contacts will be notified.
-It is the parent/guardian responsibility to ensure that their emergency contact list is updated appropriately.
+It is the parent/guardian's responsibility to ensure that their emergency contact list is kept up-to-date.

 Note: A student with a fever cannot return to school until fever-free for 24 hours without the use of medication.
 Students with vomiting and/or diarrhea may not return to school until they are 24 hours free of vomiting or diarrhea without the use of medication.